libplctag/libplctag/README.md

 libplctag
 =========

-This library for Linux, Mac OSX (seems to work) and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.
+This library for Linux and Windows (not heavily tested) provides a means of accessing PLCs to read and write simple data.

-Status: 1.0
+Stable Version: 1.0
+Current Beta Version: 1.5
+Future Version: 2.0

 WARNING - DISCLAIMER
 ====================